afane/afane.github.io/_pages/about.md

 -----
 **M. Afane** and J. Chen, "Analyzing and Optimizing the Distribution of Blood Lead Level Testing for Children in New York City", [Journal of Urban Health](https://link.springer.com/journal/11524) 2024, [[Paper]](https://link.springer.com/article/10.1007/s11524-024-00920-5).

-**M. Afane**, A. Donaire, and J. Chen, "Uncovering Correlations Between Health Coverage and Lead Vulnerability in American Cities", Under Review.
+**M. Afane**, Y. Wang, and J. Chen, "Can LLMs Help Allocate Public Health Resources?
+A Case Study on Childhood Lead Testing", Accepted at IEEE BigData 25.

 Quantum Machine Learning
 -----